CommunityOfCoders/Inheritance-2023/sample_readme.md

 - [ ] Reminder
 - [ ] Review Updation
 - [ ] Detailed Filteration
+- [ ] Charts and Graph
+- [ ] Maps to locate Property

 ## 🔮Future Scope

 List down all the future plans for the project here

 - Booking visits for the property
+- Providing reviews for each property as well as giving detailed information like ammenities,services etc.
 - Generating a secrative number of the landlord for direct contact without disclosing thir personal details
 - Enabliing payment methods to pay rents etc through our website
 - Creating a personal directory for each property that would contain documents like agreement etc. as well as contact numbers of services like mechanic,repair,electrician
+- Sorting the property based on various parameters

 ## 💸Applications

-Our website becomes a platform for our users to find property without paying any commision as well as carry all the activities through our website only.It also maintains the privacy of the owners not exposing their personal details to any misuse.
+Our website becomes a platform for our users to find property without paying any commision as well as carry all the activities from renting to paying bills through our website only.It also maintains the privacy of the owners not exposing their personal details to any misuse.We provide the feature of chatsystems as well preventing the users to suffer from improper communication.User can get authentic reviews from past experiences of other users.

 ## 🛠Project Setup

 For the Web-App 1.Clone the GitHub repo.